-Each college shall adopt a comprehensive student onboarding and ongoing education campaign to educate students about sexual misconduct, including domestic violence, dating violence, stalking, and sexual assault.
-During the student onboarding process, all new first-year and transfer students shall receive training on this policy and on a variety of topics relating to sexual misconduct.
+Each college must adopt a comprehensive student onboarding and ongoing education campaign to educate students about Sexual Misconduct, including Domestic Violence, Dating Violence, Stalking, and Sexual Assault.
+During the student onboarding process, all new first-year and transfer students must receive training on this Policy and on a variety of topics relating to Sexual Misconduct.
 In addition, each college shall offer and administer appropriate educational programming to residence hall students, athletes, and student leaders.
-Each college shall also provide such educational programming to any other student groups which the college determines could benefit from education in the area of sexual misconduct.
-The college shall also share information on domestic violence, dating violence, stalking and sexual assault prevention with parents of enrolling students.
-This may be done by linking to http://www1.cuny.edu/sites/title-ix/information-for-parents-and-families/campus/university/ c.
-Campus Climate Assessments
+Each college must also provide such educational programming to any other student groups which the college determines could benefit from education in the area of Sexual Misconduct.
+The college must also share information on Domestic Violence, Dating Violence, Stalking and Sexual Assault prevention with parents of enrolling students.
+This may be done by linking to http://www1.cuny.edu/sites/title-ix/information-for-parents-and-families/campus/university/.